Helicobacter pylori

 • Incident rates vary in different regions of the world

-Diseases (In host – Human)
+• Diseases (In host – Human):

-• Asymptomatic (most infected population)
+• Asymptomatic (most of the infected population)

 • Chronic gastritis